 For the purposes of the Thoroughbred Makeover, the "trainer" is the person (or persons in the case of team entries) primarily responsible for training the horse in preparation for the competition.
 Trainers may have professional, junior, or amateur status.
 In the case of team entries, teams may be a mix of trainers of any status.
-Juniors are between the ages of 12 and 18 as of December 31, 2023.
-Trainers younger than the age of 12 as of December 31, 2023 are not eligible to compete.
-Amateur and professional statuses are as defined by United States Equestrian Federation (USEF) General Rules 13 with the following exception: Fundraising activity for the purpose of covering the expense of participating in the Thoroughbred Makeover does not impact amateur status with the RRP.
-It is possible, however, that those sponsorships could impact amateur status with other governing bodies of equestrian sports.
+Juniors are between the ages of 12 and 18 as of December 31st, 2024.
+Trainers younger than the age of 12 as of December 31st, 2024 are not eligible to compete.